-5 Successfully Tips to Get your Printer in Perfect shape for Production Boost
+5 Successfully Tips to Get your Printer in Perfect Shape for Production Boost

+How to recover your printer?
 Summer holidays are now behind most of us and time has come to make your printer roar.

 If you cleaned your printer at regular intervals and you ran a preventive maintenance ahead of a shutdown, your printer should be up and running when you return.
 In most cases, wide format printers will work fine if it has not been used for up to a week.
 After all, the clean jobs are completed every day…

 However, this is pure theory.
-Some people say that they stored their printer in the backroom for over a year and it printed perfectly as quickly as they turned it on (Probably the same people who say they can eat bunches of junk foot without getting fat).
+Some people say that they stored their printer in the backroom for over a year and it printed perfectly as quickly as they turned it on (Probably the same people who say they can eat bunches of junk food without getting fat).
 Others say they need to use their printer at least every couple of days to avoid clogging the nozzle due to solvent ink evaporation.

 Anyhow, as the peak season approaches, you definitely want to avoid frustration resulting in losing precious time in lengthy deep cleaning processes and potential damage to the system.

-Here are some tips to ensure your printer is in perfect shape for the production push:
+Here are some tips to ensure your printer is in perfect shape for the production push

 1/ Plan Your Holidays Ahead